-When responding to the SEC, it is important to be mindful of your responses as they will eventually be made publicly available.
+When responding to the SEC, it is important to be aware that your responses will eventually be made publicly available.
 If you do not fully understand a specific comment, you should contact the SEC staff reviewer for clarification so you can provide an appropriate response.
 Thoughtful, well-written response letters are crucial to resolve SEC staff comments efficiently.
 Responses should focus on the SEC staff's specific questions and cite the SEC's rules, guidance, and other authoritative sources (especially for accounting comments) wherever possible.
-Although it is helpful to review other registrants' response letters, a company's response letter should address its unique facts and circumstances.
-If an amendment to the registration statement is being filed with the response letter, the responses should indicate specifically where the revisions have been made to address the SEC staff's comments.
+Although it is helpful to review other companies' response letters, a company's response letter should address its unique facts and circumstances.
+Additionally, be aware that prior filing reviews do not constitute precedential authority and therefore your response may not receive the same treatment as the same response given by another company.
+If an amendment to the registration statement is being filed with the response letter, the response letter should indicate specifically where the revisions have been made to address the SEC staff's comments.

 You should not assume that receiving a comment means that the SEC staff reviewer disagrees with the company's approach or disclosure.
-Often comments seek additional information and clarification to better understand the company's position.
-You should not, however, respond to a comment by adding disclosures to the registration statement that you believe to be immaterial.
-If you believe that a comment concerns an immaterial matter, you should communicate that to the SEC staff reviewer (legal or accounting) responsible for the comment as early as possible in the review process to avoid causing any delays in resolving the comment.
+Often comments seek additional information and clarification to enable the staff tobetter understand the company's position.
+You should not respond to a comment by adding disclosures to the registration statement that you believe to be immaterial.
+Instead, if you believe that a comment concerns an immaterial matter, you should communicate that to the SEC staff reviewer (legal or accounting) responsible for the comment as early as possible in the review process to avoid causing any delays in resolving the comment.
 The response letter should thoroughly explain the judgments the company applied in drafting such disclosure to assist the SEC staff in understanding why additional disclosure is not material to investors or necessary to comply with the disclosure requirements.